Actindo-AG/Documentation/RetailSuiteAccounting/Operation/11_CreateBalanceCarriedForward.md

 5. Make sure that the posting date is the first date of the new fiscal year.

     > [Info] Balances carried forward are performed at the start of the fiscal year.
-By default, the first day of the new fiscal year is preselected as the posting date.
+Therefore, the first day of the new fiscal year is preselected as the posting date.

 6. Select the appropriate option(s) in the *Cost accounting* field if you also want to carry forward cost centers, cost objects or inactive cost centers/objects.